Nasal Polyp (Nose Polyps)

 -A bad head cold that does not go away

 A doctor can often detect polyps simply by looking in the front of the nose with a headlight.
 For a more complete examination, the doctor can use a narrow lighted tube with a magnifying lens (nasal endoscope) to look deeper inside the nasal cavity.
-A CAT scan of the sinuses will show areas that cannot be seen by looking into the nose and can show the extent to which the polyps have spread in the sinuses.
+A CAT scan of the sinuses will show areas that cannot be seen by looking into the nose and can show the extent to which the polyps are filling the sinuses.

-The doctor can use skin or blood allergy testing to determine if allergies are causing some of the inflammation.
+The doctor can use skin or blood allergy testing to determine if allergies might be causing some of the inflammation.

 Patients may have recurrent sinus infections from obstructive nasal polyps.
-Large polyps can eventually compress the eyes or push on the brain.
-Nasal obstruction can cause sleep apnea, a condition that stops your breathing during sleep and can cause serious heart and lung damage.
+If the infections do not resolve after 3 months then the infection becomes a chronic sinus infection.
+Large polyps may eventually compress the eyes or push on the brain.
+Nasal obstruction can cause snoring or even sleep apnea, a condition that stops your breathing during sleep and can cause serious heart and lung damage.

+Avoidance of known causative factors for nasal polyps is important.
+A saline rinse or net pot may be useful.
 Nasal or oral steroids can reduce inflammation and may shrink nasal polyps.
 Oral or nasal antihistamines can decrease symptoms of allergies.
-Sinus infections should be treated aggressively with antibiotics.
-For fungal sinusitis, an antifungal medication may be effective.
+Bacterial sinus infections that do not resolve after 7 to 10 days should be treated with antibiotics.
+For fungal sinusitis, an antifungal medication, steroids, immunotherapy, and avoidance of the exposure to the fungus may be effective.

-The patient must maintain constant vigilance after nasal polyp removal.
+The patient and doctor must maintain constant vigilance after nasal polyp removal.
 Unfortunately, nasal polyps will return in approximately 2 out of every 3 people who experience them.
-Saline rinses may decrease irritation in some patients, although others may feel that they cause more irritation.
+With a thorough surgery by an experienced sinus surgeon, steroid rinses and oral steroids will decrease the chance of polyp return.
+Saline rinses may decrease irritation in some patients.
 Air purification is always a good idea, as the air inside the home can have 5 to 10 times as many impurities as outside air.
 Avoiding dust, pollution, and irritating chemicals can decrease nasal swelling.
-Humidifiers can keep the inside lining of the nose moist in the winter or in dry environments.
+Humidifiers can keep the inside lining of the nose moist in the winter or in dry environments but too much humidification will promote the growth of dust mites.
 Medical treatment of allergies and asthma will also decrease inflammation inside the nose.
 Hand washing and covering your nose when you sneeze are some of the best ways to prevent the spread of viral and bacterial infections that may aggravate the polyposis.